prestys/Ruby-Challenges/ruby_chapter_3_challenges/README.md

 Do the drills first and then move onto the programming challenge.
 You must complete both before going [back](https://github.com/makersacademy/ruby_foundations/blob/main/chapter3/06_putting_chapter_3_into_practice.md) to reflect on your progress.

+## Learning objectives
+- practise ruby syntax
+- - filtering an array
+- - performing an action on every element of an array
+- - access values from an array of hashes
+- - searching for values in an array
+- run rspec files and interpret the error message to
+- - find the source of the error
+- - make informed changes to improve the code

+(peer review section)
+- sharing work on github
+- understanding and evaluating code you haven't written
+- communicating through the github pull request review procedure

 ## Initial Setup

 ### Installing Dependencies